Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 Rarely used methods.
 - `_downloadUpdate` is what `downloadUpdateInThread` uses to download updates.
 Accepts the same args/kwargs.
-- `_checkDependencies` - checks whether it's safe to update the submod or not.
-Return list of tuples with conflicting submods and their max supported version.
+- `_checkConflicts` - checks if it's safe to update the submod.
+Return list of tuples with conflicting submod, submod itself, and its max supported version.
 - `getUpdatersForOutdatedSubmods` (class method) just what you think - it returns `SubmodUpdater` objects for each outdated submod.
 - `hasOutdatedSubmods` (class method) returns boolean whether or not we have outdated submods.
-- `_isUpdatingAny` (class method) returns boolean whether or not we're updating a submod.
+- `isUpdatingAny` (class method) returns boolean whether or not we're updating a submod.
+- `isBulkUpdating` (class method) Returns boolean whether or not we have an ongoing bulk update.
 - `_notify` (class method) notifies the user about all available updates at once (if the appropriate updater has the `should_notify` property set to `True`).
 - `getIcon` (class method) returns an appropriate icon depending on the state of a submod (has update/currently updating).